marconimarques/marconimarques/README.md

 That's the question I keep coming back to.
 Then, I have been studying the intersection of LLMs and mathematical optimization seeking to figuring out how natural language can become the front door to powerful decision-making engines.

 Not just AI that chats.
-AI that decides.
+AI that decides, and accessible to non-operations research professionals.

 ### What I share here